InseeFr/Bowie/GET-STARTED.md

 #### Prerequisites

-- **Kubernetes** : see getting started [here](https://kubernetes.io/docs/setup/)
+- **Kubernetes**: see getting started [here](https://kubernetes.io/docs/setup/)
-- **Helm** : to install Helm, refer to the [Helm install guide](https://github.com/helm/helm#install)
+- **Helm**: to install Helm, refer to the [Helm install guide](https://github.com/helm/helm#install)
-- **kubectl** : to install kubectl, refer to the [kubernetes kubectl install guide](https://kubernetes.io/docs/tasks/tools/)
+- **kubectl**: to install kubectl, refer to the [kubernetes kubectl install guide](https://kubernetes.io/docs/tasks/tools/)

-#### Architecture
+#### Architecture scheme

-The architecture of the Survey Designer is modular with several services for several capabilities (design, persist, generate, visualize,...).
+The architecture of the Survey Designer is modular to make a multifunctional service (design, persist, generate, visualize,...).

-At least two services must be running in order to design a questionnaire:
-- Pogues (FO, BO and DB)
+The installation of a minimum base is essential to enter a questionnaire: Pogues (FO, BO and DB) and DDI-Access-Services.
-- DDI-Access-Services.

-Finally, to access the visualization in the different survey tools, you must add:
-- Eno-WS (the DDI and PDF visualization will then be possible)
-- and the orchestrators of interest:
+Finally, to access the visualization in the different survey tools, you must add Eno-WS (the DDI and PDF visualization will then be possible) and the orchestrators that interest you: (Queen, Stromae V1 or / and Stromae V2).
-  - for the interviewer questionnaires, Queen
-  - for web questionnaires, Stromae V1 or / and Stromae V2.

-You can refer to the [Readme](./README.md) for more information about these different components.
+You can refer to the [Readme](./README.md) for more information.

 ![Bowie architecture scheme](./deploiement/bowie-archi-github.jpg)

 #### Docker Images

-The official docker images required to deploy an instance of Bowie are available on the [inseefr docker repositories](https://hub.docker.com/u/inseefr) :
+The official docker images required to deploy an instance of Bowie are available on the [inseefr docker repositories](https://hub.docker.com/u/inseefr):

 - [Pogues](https://hub.docker.com/r/inseefr/pogues/tags)
 - [Pogues-Back-Office](https://hub.docker.com/r/inseefr/pogues-back-office)